Mahika20/cryptonite_tp2_Mahika/Advent_Of_Cyber_2024.md

 1. I discovered what a SIEM is.
 It basically aggregates different events and information.
 It triggers an alert if it detects malicious activity.
 This alert could either be a TP or FP.

 ## Day 3 (incomplete)
 In this task I followed the demonstration on how to use ELK which are three open-source tools that are commonly used together to collect, store, analyse, and visualise data.
+I opened elastic using the given url.
+I selected the wareville-rails collection and added some filters to narrow down my search and view the events.

+### -New concepts
+1. KQL, or Kibana Query Language, is an easy-to-use language that can be used to search documents for values.
+2.

 ## Day 4